PoisotLab/MS_network_els/els_networks.md

 defensive strategy, metabolic type, phenology), increasing their propensity to interact with the same group of species or with similar species.
-This conservatism of interactions has been found to hold across different types of interactions such as antagonistic or mutualistic interactions [*ref*].
+This conservatism of interactions has been found to hold across different types of interactions such as antagonistic or mutualistic interactions [@font15cce].
 However, every species role, such as host or parasite in antagonistic interaction, prey or predator in food web and plant or pollinator/seed disperser in mutualistic interaction, do not provide the same links structure.
-For instance, closely related host tend to share parasites, while closely related parasites, because of competition for resources, tend to have different hosts species [*ref*].
+For instance, closely related host tend to share parasites, while closely related parasites, because of competition for resources, tend to have different hosts species [@kras12psm].
 The conservatism of interactions is consequently unequal all over the network.
 Following the logic that closely related species interact with the same group of species, @reze09cmf shown that phylogenetic structure of ecological networks